ulysses-sl/neuroshield/README.md

 # NeuroShield

 The NeuroShield is an evaluation board featuring one NM500 chip ready to interface to a FPGA via an 28-pin input/output bus.
-It has been designed to enable academic and research teams to get a quick perception of the NM500 chip’s simplicity of deployment, speed and low-power consumption
+It has been designed to enable academic and research teams to get a quick perception of the NM500 chip’s simplicity of deployment, speed and low-power consumption.

 Library for Arduino
 ----------------